Difference between LLP and Private Limited Company

 Investment needs

 Entrepreneurs that want to raise funds through angel investing, venture capitalists, private placement etc. prefer Pvt Ltd company registration.
-LLP on the other hand is suitable for smaller businesses due to fewer compliances.
+LLP on the other hand is suitable for smaller businesses due to fewer complianctheies.

-A minimum of two shareholders and two directors are necessary for the formation of a private limited company.
+A private limited company needs a minimum of two shareholders and two directors.
 A shareholder and a director are not necessarily two different individuals.
 However, one director must be an Indian national and must spend at least 182 days continuously in India.
 Furthermore, the registered office must be located in India.
 The office can be registered at either a commercial or a home address.
-Two partners are necessary for LLP registration in India, one of whom must be an Indian citizen and have resided in India for at least 182 days.
+At least two partners are necessary for LLP registration as well.
+One of the partners must be an Indian citizen and have resided in India for at least 182 days.
 LLPs, like PLCs, must have a registered office address in India.

 MoA and AoA documents are public in nature.
 Any third party by making payment of prescribed fees to MCA may find the main object and other details.
 Any third party interested in tracking the activities of a Private Limited Company can get the information.
 In addition, the public documents involve the Financial Statements of the Company.
 These documents can provide very useful insight to investors or any other contracting party regarding the operations of the company.

 In the case of LLP, the governing document is the LLP Agreement, entered between the Partners of the LLP.
-Here, the LLP Agreement is registered with MCA, but the same is not a public document.
+Here, the LLP Agreement is registered with MCA, but that is not a public document.
 This in a way ensures the Privacy of operations of your LLP.

 Statutory Requirements & Compliance